peterhinch/micropython-async/v3/docs/THREADING.md

 If globals must be created or destroyed dynamically, a lock must be used.

+## 1.6 Allocation

+Memory allocation must be prevented from occurring while a garbage collection (GC) is in progress.
+Normally this is handled transparently by the GIL; where there is no GIL a lock is used.
+The one exception is the case of a hard ISR.
+It is invalid to have a hard ISR waiting on a lock.
+Consequently hard ISR's are disallowed from allocating and an exception is thrown if this is attempted.

+Consequently code running in all other contexts is free to allocate.

-## 1.6 Debugging
+## 1.7 Debugging

 A key practical point is that coding errors in synchronising threads can be hard to locate: consequences can be extremely rare bugs or (in the case of multi-core systems) crashes.
 It is vital to be careful in the way that communication between the contexts is achieved.
 This doc aims to provide some guidelines and code to assist in this task.